redux-form/redux-form/src/pages/api/ReduxForm.md

 > See [Alternate Mount Point Example](#/examples/alternate-mount-point) for more details.

+#### `returnRejectedSubmitPromise : boolean` [optional]

+> If set to `true`, a failed submit will return a rejected promise.
+Defaults to `false`.
+Only use this if you need to detect submit failures and run some code when a submit fails.

 #### `touchOnBlur : boolean` [optional]

 > marks fields as `touched` when the blur action is fired.
 Defaults to `true`.